DennisNKamau/Car-Rental/README.md

-# Dennis Travels website
+# Denno Travels website
 Car Rental Website.
 Welcome to the Car Rental Website project!
 This platform provides a simple, intuitive interface for users to browse, book, and manage car rentals.
-It offers features like flexible booking options, a range of vehicle categories, and responsive customer support.
+It offers flexible booking options, a range of vehicle categories, and responsive customer support.

 🚗 Project Overview
 The Car Rental Website allows users to: